exit-failure/tds7000/NVRAM/README.md

    <img src="powercap_4.jpg" height="400" /> <img src="powercap_5.jpg" height="400" />

-4. Put the Power module back on top of the NVRAM:
+4. Puting the Power module back on top of the NVRAM:
+   Just hook the module onto the NVRAM chip on the oppsite side of the slit and push it down until it latches.
+Be careful to not bend the contacts in the wrong direction.

    <img src="powercap_6.jpg" height="400" />